Who Let In the Rain

-"Who Let in the Rain" is a song by American singer Cyndi Lauper, from her fourth studio album, Hat Full of Stars (1993).
-Released as the lead single from the album on June 22, 1993, it is a ballad about the end of a relationship that proved popular among Lauper's fans.
+"Who Let in the Rain" is a song by American singer, songwriter and actress Cyndi Lauper, from her fourth studio album, Hat Full of Stars (1993).
+Released as the lead single from the album on June 22, 1993 by Epic Records, it is a ballad about the end of a relationship that proved popular among Lauper's fans.
+It was written by Lauper and Allee Willis.
 Outside the United States, it was a modest hit peaking in the top 40 in the UK (where it was released in December 1993 as the second single from the album) and New Zealand.
-In the US, the song failed to make the Hot 100 and reached only as high as number 33 on the Adult Contemporary singles chart.
+In the US, the song failed to make the Billboard Hot 100 and reached only as high as number 33 on the Billboard Adult Contemporary singles chart.

 Its release featured a B-side called "Cold", an up-beat track from the Hat Full of Stars sessions.
 Junior Vasquez produced the song with Lauper.
 He produced most of the rest of the album as well.
 Lauper wrote the song with Allee Willis.

 Lauper re-recorded "Who Let in the Rain" for her Shine album, which was released in Japan in 2004.